 If I told you I was cooking dinner all day in the oven (well not all day but for a few hours), would you guess it was a vegetarian dish?
-This vegetarian cassoulet, or cannellini bean stew is roasted for 4 hours with porcini mushrooms, red wine, tomatoes, broth, carrots and celery and it is amazing.
+This vegetarian cassoulet, or white bean cassoulet is roasted for 4 hours with porcini mushrooms, red wine, tomatoes, broth, carrots, white beans and celery and it is amazing.
 This vegetable cassoulet is a twist on the traditional cassoulet but the taste is just as delicious.